Chapter 3: Challenges for Comparing Net Benefits

 Step 1: Calculate the NPV of each project

-In this case the values are already expressed in present values therefore we can take the difference between the PV(B) and PV(C).
+In this case the costs and benefits are already expressed in present values; therefore, we can take the difference between the PV(B) and PV(C).

 Step 2: Find the annuity factor